jceron-g/jceron-g/README.md

 ### Welcome to my GitHub space! 😄
 My name is Jose.
 I'm a passionate self-learner and nature lover 🌲 📚.
 I'm an **Environmental Scientist** 🐢🌻 currently studying at [42 Málaga](https://www.42malaga.com/) in order to become a Software Developer.

 My areas of expertise include environmental sciences and customer satisfaction oriented services and I'm currently learning various programming languages and technologies.
-My goal is to expand and my knowledge in several technologies and introduce myself as a software developer in the tech sector.
+My goal is to expand my knowledge in several technologies and introduce myself as a software developer 💻 in the tech sector.
 <br />
 My areas of interest include: